Others

 Title: Contractor Parking Policy

-Policy Owner: Planning Architectural & Engineering Services and Parking Services
+Policy Owner: Parking Services

-Applies to: Contractors, Construction Managers and Workers
+Applies to: Contractors/Vendors, Construction Managers, and Contracted Workers

-Campus Applicability: Storrs and Depot Campuses
+Campus Applicability: Storrs and all Regional Campuses, except UConn Health

 For More Information, Contact Parking Services